agn453/HI-TECH-Z80-C/README.md

 Note: You need to take extra care if you're using an emulator like ZXCC which has been updated to only support the DOS Plus convention or the CP/M 2.2 interpretation (as per the original version by John Elliott).
-Using the wrong mode will cause the file will be extended or truncated in the last sector.
+Using the wrong mode will cause the file to be extended or truncated in the last sector.
 The CP/M 2.2 mode causes
 ```Ctrl-Z``` to be written at the end of text files (as per the CP/M
 convention).